Vasu-Devs/ChatBotUI/README.md

 # College Assistant - Multi-Portal Platform

 A comprehensive college assistant platform with multiple interfaces built with React, Vite, and Tailwind CSS.
-This application features a modern landing page, ChatGPT-like chat interface, and a sophisticated admin dashboard for institutional document management.
+This application features a modern landing page, intelligent chat interface, and a sophisticated admin dashboard for institutional document management.

 ## 🌟 Platform Overview